KatePril/pneumonia-prediction/README.md

 I concentrated my efforts on building a neural network for diagnosing pneumonia besed on X-Ray images.

 ## Data
-I used [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) for training and evaluation of the model.
+I used [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) dataset for training and evaluation of the model.
 This dataset is available for download from Kaggle via the provided url.
 The dataset is also avaliable in the repository.
 ### Data description
 The dataset is split into three folders: train, val, test.
 Each of these folders contains images of healthy lungs and images of lungs affected by bacterial or viral pneumonia.
 Each folder is divided into two subdirectories: normal and pneumonia.